-Tuesday morning was the Leagues Meetup in May, and it meant a 5am wake up call as I had to be at One Roof by 7am.
-Laura Poole from One Giant Mind was the curator and gave a lovely introduction to mediation and the benefits it has for people (and especially stressed out people).
-We even did a 15 minute session, in which I went into a deep sleep.
-5am wake ups just aren’t as easy as they used to be.
+Tuesday morning was the Leagues Meetup in May, and it meant a 5am wake-up call as I had to be at One Roof by 7am.
+Laura Poole from One Giant Mind was the curator and gave a lovely introduction to meditation and the benefits it has for people (and especially stressed out people).

 “We cannot solve our problem with the same level of thinking that created them”

-Anyhow, it was triple shot latte time and Sheree recommended a little coffee shop called “Code Black Coffee” which has been my favourite discovery this side of the bridge so far!
+Anyhow, it was triple shot latte time and Sheree recommended a little coffee shop called “Code Black Coffee” which has been my favourite discovery this side of the river so far!

 Today got really interesting when Sheryl, CEO of the League, came to say hi.
 We had a quick intro with one another and decided to do coffee in the arvo.
 I have looked up to women like Sheryl for quite some time so the idea of having coffee with her was dumbfounding.

 It was so refreshing to hear Sheryl’s story.
 To hear about her struggles was actually a breath of fresh air (in a nice way).
 It is just so easy to get caught up with how a business can look on Instagram that you forget that they too are actually regular people working hard to live their dream.

 On a side note – she also recommended Tim Ferris podcasts, so I must get on that soon.